 There are five 32-bit PCI slots on this motherboard.
 The slots support PCI cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.
+The following figure shows a LAN card installed on a PCI slot.

-- 1. The PCI 5 slot and the Wi-Fi slot may not be used at the same time. - 2.
-When installing long PCI cards, it is recommended that you install them in PCI slots 1, 2, or 5.
-Long PCI cards installed in PCI slots 3 and 4 may interfere with the SATA and GAME connectors.
+- The PCI 5 slot and the WiFi slot can not be used at the same time. - When installing long PCI cards, it is recommended that to install in PCI slots 2, 4 or 5.
+Long PCI cards installed in PCI slot 1 may interfere with the SATA connectors. - When installing 64-bit PCI cards, it is recommended not to install in PCI slot 3.
+64-bit PCI cards installed in PCI slot 3 may interfere with the USB connectors.

-2.6.4 AGP Pro slot
+2.6.4 AGP slot

-This motherboard has an Accelerated Graphics Port (AGP) Pro slot that supports AGP 8X (+0.8V) cards and AGP 4X (+1.5V) cards.
-When you buy an AGP card, make sure that you ask for one with +0.8V or +1.5V specification.
+This motherboard has an Accelerated Graphics Port (AGP) slot that only supports +1.5V AGP cards.
+When you buy an AGP card, make sure that you ask for one with +1.5V specification.
 Note the notches on the card golden fingers to ensure that they fit the AGP slot on your motherboard.

-Install only +0.8V or +1.5V AGP cards.
-This motherboard does not support 3.3V AGP cards.
+Install only 1.5V AGP cards on this motherboard!
+3.3V AGP cards are not supported in this motherboard.

-P4C800 Accelerated Graphics Port (AGP)
+P4P800 Accelerated Graphics Port (AGP)

-If installing the ATi 9500 or 9700 Pro Series VGA cards, use only the card version PN xxx-xxxx-30 or later, for optimum performance and overclocking stability.
+If installing the ATi 9500 or 9700 Pro Series VGA cards, use only the card version PN xxx-xxxxx-30 or later, for optimum performance and overclocking stability.